UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 The idea here is that we should be able to fairly easy replace this CLI program with a different type of interface, such as a GUI (Graphical User Interface), without having to make any changes to our data classes.
 If that was the case, then you would implement the GUI elements and use your data classes the same way as they are used in CLI.

+Note that this arrangement is a one-way street: the CLI code will need to know about the Donor and DonorCollection classes, but the model code shouldn't need to know anything about the CLI code: it manages the information, and returns what's asked for (like a donor letter or report), but it doesn't know what is done with that information.

+In short: the cli.py module will import the model module, but the model module shouldn't import the cli module.

 Test-Driven Development